pardot/api-docs/docs/kb/authentication.md

 # Authentication

+When accessing the Pardot API with an SSO enabled user (including users synced from Salesforce), you must use a Salesforce OAuth endpoint for authentication.
+When accessing the Pardot API with a Pardot-only user (created within Pardot and not synced to Salesforce), you must use the Pardot API login endpoint for authentication.
+These options are described below.

 ## Via Salesforce OAuth

 Prerequisites:

 1. Must have [Salesforce OAuth setup](https://developer.salesforce.com/docs/atlas.en-us.api_streaming.meta/api_streaming/code_sample_auth_oauth.htm) in the org.
+When setting up a connected app for OAuth, the "pardot_api" scope must be one of the selected OAuth scopes.
+Without this, OAuth flows other than username/password flow will not be usable with the Pardot API.

-2. Should have the Pardot Business Unit ID with which you are trying to authenticate with.
+2. Must have the Pardot Business Unit ID with which you are trying to authenticate with.
 [Pardot Business Unit ID](https://login.salesforce.com/lightning/setup/PardotAccountSetup/home) can be found here for your org.

 ### Obtain Salesforce Access Token

 To use Pardot API with an SSO user, you must first get a salesforce access token.
+The example below uses the username/password OAuth flow to obtain an access token for simplicity.
+Any OAuth flow may be used to obtain an access token.
+In many use cases, other OAuth flows are more appropriate than username/password flow.
+For example, a web app with user interaction would likely use either user agent flow or web server flow.
+See [Salesforce OAuth setup](https://developer.salesforce.com/docs/atlas.en-us.api_streaming.meta/api_streaming/code_sample_auth_oauth.htm) for details.

 #### Sample POST Request for OAuth Token